Matt Freese: International career

-Youth
+2019: Youth level

-Freese has represented the United States at the U-19 and U-23 levels.
+Freese represented the United States at the U-19 and U-23 levels.
 Freese was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.

-Senior
+2025: Senior debut and first CONCACAF Gold Cup

-On January 6, 2025, Freese was called up to the United States national team by head coach Mauricio Pochettino ahead of the January camp in Florida, with friendlies against Venezuela and Costa Rica.
-Freese did not play in either game.
+Freese was called up to the United States national team by head coach Mauricio Pochettino ahead of the January 2025 camp in Florida with friendlies against Venezuela and Costa Rica, but did not play in either game.

-On May 22, 2025, Freese was again called up by Pochettino to the national team for training camp in Chicago ahead of matches against Turkey and Switzerland.

-On June 5, 2025, Freese was included in the final 26-player roster for the 2025 CONCACAF Gold Cup.
-He played in every match of the tournament, keeping 2 clean sheets in the group stage and conceding a total of 6 goals across the competition.
+Freese was again called up by Pochettino to the national team for the June 2025 training camp in Chicago ahead of matches against Turkey and Switzerland.
+Freese made his United States senior team debut against Turkey on June 7, 2025, where he allowed no goals and made three saves in a 90-minute performance.
+Freese was then included in the final 26-player roster for the 2025 CONCACAF Gold Cup, where he played in every match of the tournament.
+He kept two clean sheets in the group stage, and conceded a total of six goals across the competition.